Inheritances and Equitable Distribution in NJ

 If a spouse inherits property in his or her own name as separate property, but later adds a spouse to the title of that property, the property changes from separate property to marital property.

 If a spouse receives a separate property inheritance and the other spouse contributes to the value of the property without taking title to the property, the increase in value of the property may become a marital asset.
 For example, if a wife inherits a home, and the husband contributes to the remodeling of the home, the value of the increase in value of the home due to the husband’s contribution becomes marital property while the home itself may remain the separate property of the wife.

 The best way to ensure that your separate property remains separate not subject to equitable distribution is pretty simple: keep it separate.
 That means that any funds received as an inheritance must be kept in a separate account that is in your name only, and which does not contain any funds that are marital property.
 Note that your paycheck is marital property so do not put it in an account with inherited or gifted money.
 If properly maintained in a separate account and not comingled, both the original amount and any interest earned on the money will remain separate.
 Likewise, if the funds are used to purchase an asset and title is only in your name, that asset will remain separate property.

 It can be difficult to prove that property is separate property during divorce if the property is comingled or if your spouse contributed to the property if you are not careful about maintaining separate accounts.
 If your spouse seeks equitable distribution of an asset you claim as separate property, you will need to provide records of the source of that property (called tracing) to determine the proper categorization of the asset.

-If you receive an inheritance or gift and are concerned with keeping it separate property, please call Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free 30 minute in office consultation.
+If you receive an inheritance or gift and are concerned with keeping it separate property, please call Peter Van Aulen a NJ divorce lawyer at (201) 845-7400 for a free comprehensive in office consultation.